 Australia Crew Change Summary

 Undertaking crew changes in Australia is challenging but it can be done if very carefully planned, timed and coordinated.
 Ensure adequate time is allowed, noting there is a limited number of flights to most Australian major cities both from outside Australia and from within Australia.
+Queensland is the jurisdiction in which it is easiest to carry out a crew change.

 Non-Australian citizens and non-Australian residents are not permitted to enter Australia, via aircraft or sea vessel, unless an exemption applies.
 Commercial maritime crew do have an exemption an may enter and depart Australia with an appropriate entry visa and a Maritime Crew Visa.
 Maritime crew are not subject to the otherwise mandatory 14-day Federal quarantine, however, they will be required to comply with self-isolation requirements.
 Maritime crew will in most States & Territories be subject to additional controls and this can include a compulsory local quarantine.